Applications for the 2023 Grant Cycle are now closed.

 The Mind & Life Institute seeks applications for its Contemplative Changemaking Grants, which support the use of contemplative approaches by grassroots changemakers addressing urgent community needs.
 The Contemplative Changemaking Grants, of up to $10,000 (USD), fund small-scale, impact-oriented work undertaken by individuals, community workers, and non-profit organizations that ground themselves in contemplative practices to achieve real impact in people’s everyday lives.

-Building upon the Francisco J. Varela Research Grants—established by Mind & Life in 2004 to support scientists and scholars conducting contemplative research—the Contemplative Changemaking Grants will support contemplative changemakers in transforming lives and communities.
+Building upon the Francisco J. Varela Research Grants—established by Mind & Life in 2004 to support scientists and scholars conducting contemplative research—the Contemplative Changemaking Grants support contemplative changemakers in transforming lives and communities.
 For example, we know that young climate activists globally struggle with a profound sense of loss, frustration, and anxiety in the face of failed leadership around this issue.
 Our hope is to support those seeking to integrate contemplative approaches into their work as a means of building resilience and agency for their community.

 Given the unprecedented challenges of our time, the Contemplative Changemaking Grants are a critical component of Mind & Life’s work to “inspire action toward flourishing.”
 The impact of the grants—and the stories that will emerge from these projects—will help to generate visibility for and momentum around the role of contemplative practices in generating positive social change.

 Through these grants, we seek to encourage the expansion of contemplative practices and their benefits beyond the individual and into the community.
 Proposals will be encouraged across broad domains, including civic engagement, climate action, economic empowerment, education, physical and mental health, and social inclusion.

 For the purpose of this grant program, we define Contemplative Changemaking Projects as: